tud-sumo/docs/docs/3_basic_sim.md

 |  route_1 |      0     |   1200   |   200  |      max      |      1      |      0.3     |
 |    ...   |     ...    |    ...   |   ...  |      ...      |     ...     |      ...     |

-Otherwise, demand can be added in code using the `Simulation.add_demand()` function.
+Demand can also be added in code using the `Simulation.add_demand()` function.
 This uses the same set of parameters as the demand files above, except '_origin/destination/route_id_' is replaced by a single `routing` parameter, and `step_range` is used instead of '_start_time/end_time_' or '_start_step/end_step_'.
 Demand is also defined as a flow rate in vehicles/hour.
 Examples are shown below.

 ```python
 my_sim.add_demand(routing=("edge_1", "edge_10"),